 Today, various changes have been made to these brands.
 For instance, some brands have been fortified while others have been balanced.
 Additionally, other cat food brands like vegan, prescription lines and homemade foods have been added to the line of cat foods.

-Types of Cat Foods, pros and Cons
+Types of Cat Food, pros and Cons

 There are different types of cat foods that are widely available today.
 Different companies have also launched specialized cat foods in a bid to outdo each other.
 However, there are five basic categories of cat foods that are available in most retail outlets today.
 These types include,